jfabend/A2A_bidirectional/README.md

     DatabaseAgent-->>User: "42 units on stock.
 And 10 Euros are 11 US dollars."
 ```

-The following way would also be possible (but only via API call towards the host agent, not via cli chat):
+The following way would also be possible (but only via API call towards the host agent.
+Cli chat has not been implemented here.):
 ```mermaid
 sequenceDiagram
     autonumber